 What Happens If You Wait Too Long to File the Claim?

-When a person waits too long to file a claim, it can be extraordinarily challenging to obtain personal injury damages.
-It is highly recommended to contact an attorney as soon as possible after being injured in an accident of any kind.
+When someone waits too long to file a claim, obtaining personal injury damages can be extraordinarily challenging.
+It is highly recommended to contact an attorney as soon as possible after being injured in any accident.

 What if I Am Not a Resident of Philadelphia and Only Visited for Travel?